TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

    }

 For historic reasons TYPO3 extension names have to be written in lower case separated by underscores.
-The path name and the extension name have to be the same.
+We suggest to use the extension key for the directory of the extension as well to minimize confusion.
 So the extension in the path :file:`site_package` has to have the same "extension-key" to be defined in the "extra" section of the composer.json.

 The Composer name defined as "name" however has to consist of a vendor name